renevantcheetah/renevantcheetah.github.io/_posts/Technology/2021-10-13-Information-apocalypse.markdown

 From a YouTube recommendation of “How to become a successful entrepreneur,” to an influencer teaching you the fundamentals of cryptocurrency; Never ending feed on Social media platforms, or an article about the benefits of yoga somewhere on the deserted internet site; a morning newsletter from a productivity guru telling you how reading books can make you next Bill gates to a notification pop-up on your phone screen from a premium porn site telling you about their newest state-of-the-art.
 The list goes on and it never intended to stop.

-## ***Why?***
+## ***Why the fuck is this?***

 But isn’t the very true instance of the 21st century?
 Of course, the amount of information contained and distributed within few clicks helped us a lot to grow in our respective domains.
 But since the German artisan Gutenberg invented a printing press in 1468, human minds absorbing the information like a sponge.
 Later on, when information was digitalized, you could virtually get any information within clicks.

 To understand it in particular, let’s hop in to our primitive ancestors from the prehistoric time.
 Some anthropologists are not sure if our DNA is too much evolved for the last some thousands of years.
 That means our genome is very much similar to our ancestors dated back to ancient human relatives such as Neanderthals (Homo Sapiens’s closest biological relatives).
 That conveys we as a species bypassed the original wall of biological evolution, the way we do the things, the way we react or the way we process the information hasn’t been changed a lot for the last some couple of millennia.
 From the hunter gatherers of Africa to the farmers in the Indonesia and now the modern us, we all three kinds share very similar brain structure besides the progression in technology and lifestyle changes.

-## ***Which brings to our reasoning of why can’t we process a lot of information!!***
+***Which brings to our reasoning of why can’t we process a lot of information!!
 From the studies, the human body sends 11 million bits per second to the brain for processing, yet the conscious mind seems to process only 50 bits per second.
 That’s 0.00045 percent somewhere.
 That certainly means you can’t remember what I told you at the beginning of this article.
-See, you don’t!!
+See, you don’t!!***

-## ***Whom?***
+## ***To whom may it concern!***

 From picking your phone in the morning to set an alarm for the next day, information is flooded in your brain and the content rushes at us in the countless formats.
 A tweet from Elon musk about his new pet, Facebook birthday alerts and mails from Amazon about your recommendation.
 They all are the part of this.
 So it’s a lot of stuff, but what’s the problem ?